IBM/dbb/Templates/Common-Wrapper-Scripts/README.md

 #### Output

-Expand the section below to view the output that is produced by the `packageBuildOutputs.sh` script.
+The section below contains the output that is produced by the `packageBuildOutputs.sh` script.

 <details>
   <summary>Script Output</summary>